karenfreemansmith/Epic-JavaWk5-Courseware/README.md

 ##### Future Features 1 (would be nice)
-* As a teacher, I want to upload course materials to different templates (abstract lessons to diff lessons - ex: lecture link instead of text)
+* As a teacher, I want to upload course materials to different templates (abstract lessons/assignments to diff ones - ex: lecture link instead of text)
 * As a teacher, I want to control how enrollment works for my course
   * As a teacher, I want to accept students manually in my class
   * As a teacher, I want to set a course to accept students automatically